mrjohannchang/dotfiles/README.md

    git submodule update --init --recursive --remote
    ```

 4. Install.
+For **Windows** users, after executing `install.sh`, you'll need to exit the Windows Terminal and open it again before going to the next step.

    ```
    ./install.sh
    ```

-5. Execute `tmux` and press `C-s I` to install plugins of tmux.
+5. [**Not for Windows**] Execute `tmux` and press `C-s I` to install plugins of tmux.

-   * On Windows, the command for launching tmux is `script -c "tmux -f ~/.tmux.conf" /dev/null`.
-   * Known issue: Neovim cannot be lauched properly inside tmux that's launched with `script -c "tmux -f ~/.tmux.conf" /dev/null`.

 6. Execute `nvim` and then `:PackerInstall` to install plugins of Neovim.
+You may need to execute other commands for installing dependencies of some plugins.
+Please follow the hints you see in Neovim to do so.

    * You can use `:PackerSync` to update the installed plugins in the future.
 But please do **NOT** remove `<nvim-config>/site/pack/packer/start/packer.nvim` during syncing.